saulwiggin/My-Senior-Level-Android-Course/README.md

 ![a70aca8d4b737712_856](https://user-images.githubusercontent.com/1126590/202856595-29c26150-902b-4338-bb07-932ca484063f.png)

-3. Next lesson we look at building a basic archecture example [ ](https://github.com/android/architecture-components-samples/tree/master/BasicSample)
+3. Next lesson we look at building a basic archecture example building on the room with a view application [ ](https://github.com/android/architecture-components-samples/tree/master/BasicSample)